 Tax-exempt nonprofit organizations need to keep correct and complete records of important accounts.
+But what nonprofit books and records should it maintain?
 Specific items vary by state corporate law and according to the specific tax-exempt section assigned to the organization.
 Generally, however, most 501(c)(3) nonprofit organizations should maintain:

 - Federal, State & Local Tax Documents.
 All rulings, letters, and other documents relating to the organization’s federal, state, and local tax status.
 These include: